getcronit/pylon/README.md

 - Simplified syntax: Define your business logic using simple functions that take arguments and return values.
 - Automatic schema generation: The schema is inferred by the functionality of the functions defined in mutation or query.
-- Express under the hood: Uses Express to provide a flexible middleware stack that can be fully customized.
+- Bun / Hono under the hood: Uses Hono to provide a flexible middleware stack that can be fully customized.
 - TypeScript support: Built with TypeScript, providing type safety and a better developer experience.
 - Extensible: Easily extendable with plugins and third-party middleware.
 - Command-line interface: Use the CLI to generate new projects and start the development server.
 - Logger: Integrated logging functionality to help track the execution of your service.

 ## CLI
-snek-function comes with a command-line interface (CLI) that makes it easy to generate new projects and start the development server.
+pylon comes with a command-line interface (CLI) that makes it easy to generate new projects and start the development server.

 To create a new project, run:

 ```
-npx @snek-at/function-cli new my-project
+npx @getcronit/pylon-cli new my-project
 ```

 This will create a new project in the my-project directory.